AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## Definitions

-* For the purposes of this Agreement, the definition of "interaction" shall include, but is not limited to:
+* For the purposes of this Agreement, the definition of "Interaction" shall include, but is not limited to:

   * Direct Usage: Any instance where the Library is explicitly called, linked, imported, compiled, or otherwise included as part of another program, application, system, or project.